Release Notes for This Release

 /opt/privx/privx-router/sshexec/del {network parameters} {router parameters} {session parameters} [{static config}]

-• For exec routers, Network-access manager now executes the fixed commands:
+• For exec routers, network-access manager now executes the fixed commands:

 /opt/privx/privx-router/exec/add {network parameters} {router parameters} {session parameters} [{static config}]